pcfu/CSCI316-dev-environment/README.md

 <br/>

-# Interacting with the Image
+# Sharing Files with the Image

 The project directory on the **host machine** is mounted onto `/usr/local/bin/jpl_config` **on the image**.<br/>
 Hence, files and folders in the project directory will also be available (and editable) in the image.<br/>
 Conversely, anything outside of the project directory is **NOT** accessible in the image.<br/>

 You can put your work files and folders into `<project-directory>/notebooks`.<br/>
-It is **not recommended** to edit the other files unless you know what your are doing.
+It is **not recommended** to edit the other files unless you know what you are doing.

 <table class="image">
 <tr><td><img src="usage_1.png" width="600"></td></tr>